sungsoo-ahn/2025/_posts/2025-04-28-vit-baseline-revisited.md

     ```

     Remove `--torchvision-inception-crop` for faithful replication of <d-cite key="beyer2022better"></d-cite>, i.e. with TF-like Inception crop.
-    Experimentally step/s hits a plateau with 64-112 workers on a Lambda 8x A100-SXM4-40GB instance but the `no-randaug-no-mixup` experiment is
+    Experimentally step/s hits a plateau with 64-112 workers on a Lambda 8x A100-SXM4-40GB instance.
-    still faster (17h30m vs. 1d for 300 epochs), suggesting that the GPUs are sometimes waiting for data augmentation.
 Adjust both `N_WORKERS`
-    and `N_THREADS` for your machiine.
+    and `N_THREADS` for your machine.

    * Single-node, single-GPU:
     Replace `torchrun` with `python` and remove `--multiprocessing-distributed`.
 You may need to use gradient accumulation to make sure $$\left( \frac{\text{batch-size}}{\text{accum-freq}} \right)$$ samples fit in the GPU RAM: